Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Proposed Method

-Thus, we aggregate the value matrix $V$ using the sparse attention weights $A^*$ to obtain the output of $SparseCrossAttention$ (SCA).
+Thus, we aggregate the value matrix $\mathbf{V}_a$ using the sparse attention weights $\mathbf{A}^*$ to obtain the output of $SparseCrossAttention$ (SCA).
 When multiple available modality $M_a^*$ are presented in the dataset, we compute their contributions individually and sum them to refine $M_m^*$:

-In addition, we expect this refinement to redistribute the representation of $M_m^*$ instead of generating large scale representation and lead to diverge training.
-A LayerNorm layer is applied to scale the feature map back to consistent distribution as other layers.
-With SCA, the Post-imputation serves as a refinement module to add up instance-specific feature on $M_m^*$, which each modality can contribute differently on different sub-segment representation of $M_m^*$.
-We visualize the attention weights after imputation in the Appendix.
-Figures \ref{fig:text_attention_map}, \ref{fig:vision_attention_map}, and \ref{fig:audio_attention_map} illustrate these weights, showing that the query modality can dynamically adjust the significance of information by leveraging both expert specialization and shared cross-modal cues.
-The attention maps reveal distinct weight distributions across different modalities and experts.
+In addition, we expect this refinement to redistribute the representation of $M_m^*$ instead of generating large-scale representation and lead to divergent training.
+A LayerNorm layer is applied to scale the feature map back to a consistent distribution as in other layers.
+With SCA, the post-imputation serves as a refinement module to add an instance-specific feature to $M_m^*$, so that each modality can contribute differently on different subsegment representations of $M_m^*$.
+We visualize the attention weights after imputation in the Appendix Figures \ref{fig:text_attention_map}, \ref{fig:vision_attention_map}, and \ref{fig:audio_attention_map}, showing that the query modality can dynamically adjust the significance of information by leveraging both expert specialization and shared cross-modal cues, given that attention maps reveal distinct weight distributions across different modalities and experts.